 Sitting here on the edge of the lake, with the terrible weight of grief dragging at him, with the loss of Sirius so raw and fresh inside, he could not muster any great sense of fear”.

 	This is a feeling all too familiar to someone who has experienced a loss, but one that few children’s authors have been willing or able to depict.

 	Neville Longbottom is a classmate of Harry’s at Hogwarts.
-In the forth Harry Potter book Harry learns Neville was raised by his grandmother because his parents were tortured into insanity by evil Death Eaters.
+In the fourth Harry Potter book, Harry learns Neville was raised by his grandmother because his parents were tortured into insanity by evil Death Eaters.
 Though there is much to Neville’s role in the books and his unique relationship to Harry.
 We can’t talk about it all.
 But Dumbledore ultimately helps Harry understand that both he and Neville grieve the tragic loss of parents, though Neville’s parents are still living, he grieves that they are no longer the people and parents they used to be.

 	7. People who have experienced devastating losses often see the world in a way that is different than those who have not.